owenkaplinsky/MCP-Blockly/README.md

 While it can handle a wide range of tasks, multi-step or highly complex changes work best when broken into smaller requests.
 Taking things one step at a time leads to more accurate and reliable results.

 The File menu handles creating new projects, opening existing ones, and downloading your work.
 You can download just the generated Python code or the entire project as a JSON file.
 The Edit menu provides standard undo, redo, and a cleanup button to reorganize blocks.
 The Examples menu includes pre-built projects you can load to understand how to structure your own.

-You need to set your OpenAI API key through Settings before the system can execute language model calls or power the chat.
+### API Keys

+The system has two optional but recommended API keys:

+**OpenAI API Key**: Required if you want to use the AI Assistant to help build your MCP blocks, or if your blocks include operations that call language models.
+Without it, you can still create and test blocks manually.

+**Hugging Face API Key**: Required if you want to deploy your MCP as a live server on Hugging Face Spaces with the agent.
+Without it, you can build and test locally but won't be able to share your tool as a live server unless you manually create a space and upload the generated `app.py` file.
+When you deploy, creates a new Space, and uploads your tool.
+The Space automatically becomes an MCP server that other AI systems can connect to and call natively.

+Set these keys through Settings before using features that depend on them.
+Both are optional: you can build and test tools without either key, but certain features won't be available.

 The toolbox contains blocks for common operations: calling language models, making HTTP requests, extracting data from JSON, manipulating text, performing math, and working with lists.
 You connect these blocks to build your workflow.